 write longer prescriptions for patients.
 Unnecessary stockpiling puts more

 pressure on the supply chain and can risk additional pressure on the availability of

 medicines in other parts of the country.
 Prescribers and pharmacists should explain

 to patients that they should continue to order their prescriptions as normal.

 Where can we go for the most up to date information on pharmacy post-Brexit?

-The PSNC website has a range of information on Brexit, including guidance for community pharmacy contractors.
+The PSNC website has a range of information, including guidance for community pharmacy contractors.

 The MHRA has a range of guidance and publications about a possible 'no-deal' Brexit.